slazav/cryo_data/f4_runs.md

 * remake COMP magnet wires (Cu - CuNi connection)
-* make ground for coaxial lines (~20 cm of 0.2mm NbTi in CuNi matrix)
+* make ground for coaxial lines (~20 cm of 0.2mm NbTi in CuNi matrix) -- no result, MCTA background is still high, 12uV at 0.1V (4.2uA) excitation

 * revert I2 and T wire connectors, fix broken w2b wire (not important as the wire is broken)
 * connect V12 and T6 at 4K, now w2d can be measured through T6 transformer

+### Measurements

+* wire backgrounds w/o field from 15K to 20mK
+* wire resonances at <20mK
+* field dependence (thin wires at low field, Ta wires at all fields)